 - Persistent pain

-If you have shown any of these side effects, you must consult with your doctor as soon as possible.
+If you have shown any of these side effects, you must consult your doctor as soon as possible.

 Buccal fat removal is a quick and easy procedure that will reduce the size of your cheeks and create a slimmer profile.
 If you qualify for this treatment and want more defined cheekbones, this could be the correct procedure for you.